mit-pdos/sigmaos/cpython3.11/Doc/library/pdb.rst

    With a space separated list of breakpoint numbers, clear those breakpoints.
    Without argument, clear all breaks (but first ask confirmation).

-.. pdbcommand:: disable bpnumber [bpnumber ...]
+.. pdbcommand:: disable [bpnumber ...]

    Disable the breakpoints given as a space separated list of breakpoint numbers.
 Disabling a breakpoint means it cannot cause the program to stop execution, but unlike clearing a breakpoint, it remains in the list of breakpoints and can be (re-)enabled.

-.. pdbcommand:: enable bpnumber [bpnumber ...]
+.. pdbcommand:: enable [bpnumber ...]

    Enable the breakpoints specified.